11 Female-owned Hotels Around the World With Amazing Stories

 What sets The Mansion Bali apart, according to Quynh: "The Mansion is tucked away in the heart of Bali's art and cultural township in Ubud.
 Featuring lush landscaped gardens, Balinese water features, lotus ponds, six pools, and exquisite art in almost every corner, it's unlike any other hotel.
 The Mansion's down-to-earth and professional staff is what makes staying here truly unique.
 It's where luxury, art, nature, and wellness meet true hospitality."

 The Retreat Costa Rica in Atenas, Costa Rica

-Fifteen years ago, Diana Stobo struggled with a handful of health issues and wanted a solution that wasn't based on taking one pill after another.
+Diana Stobo struggled with a handful of health issues and wanted a solution that wasn't based on taking one pill after another.
 Instead, she turned to her diet and began eliminating foods, monitoring the impact on her overall vitality.
 This experience inspired her to write a book, which led to more books, speaking appearances, and fame.
-Then, seven years ago, her mother's husband passed away, and their property in Costa Rica went up for sale.
+When her mother's husband passed away, their property in Costa Rica went up for sale.
 Stobo purchased it on a whim — sight unseen — and three months later, she started The Retreat, a picturesque boutique hotel with jaw-dropping views.

 What sets The Retreat apart, according to Stobo: "Most who describe it talk about the details that go beyond a hotel room and the feeling of home.
 The highlights that most people rave about are the open kitchen, the food, the service, and the staff's warmth.
 The whole experience is set around the comfort and healing vibrations of the crystal mountain and nature."